-Never heard of Ischia?
-Now you have!
+Never Heard of Ischia?
+Now You Have!

 Ischia is a volcanic island in the Gulf of Naples, Italy.
 Yes, you’ve obviously heard of Capri — maybe you’ve even been.
 But Ischia is Capri’s quiet little sister that nobody notices (except locals, and the occasional European visitor).